Tantalus Provincial Park

 Cabins / Huts

 There is a cabin for public use (available in the late spring, summer and fall) located on the east end (outflow) of Lake Lovely Water in the Tantalus Range of the B.C.
 Coast Mountains approximately 64 km (40 mi) northwest of Vancouver.
-The hut is located in the Lake Lovely Water Wilderness Area.
+The hut is located in Tantalus Provincial Park.

 The cabin is available by reservation only.
-The cost is $25 per person per night.
-For reservations or more information, contact Jeff Yarnold of the Alpine Club of Canada.
-Questions may also be directed to the Alpine Club of Canada website.
+The cost is $25 (member) or $35 (non-member) per person per night.
+For reservations or more information, go to www.accvancouver.ca/huts.

 Pit or Flush Toilets